Rhys J. Williams

 About

 I am a PhD student in Economics at the University of Cambridge, supervised by Christos Genakos, Michael Pollitt, and Kamiar Mohaddes.
-I am funded by the Economic and Social Research Council.
+I was awarded funding by the Economic and Social Research Council.
 My research interests are in empirical IO and applied microeconomics.

-During my PhD, I have supervised and TAed on a number of courses at both the undergraduate at postgraduate level, covering courses including Microeconomics, Industrial Organisation, and Firms and Markets.
+During my PhD, I have supervised and TAed on a number of courses at both the undergraduate at postgraduate level, covering courses including Microeconomics and Industrial Organisation.
 I regularly receive high feedback scores on my teaching and have received a departmental award for exceptional teaching quality.
 I have also supervised a number of undergraduate dissertations.

 Prior to starting the PhD, I worked at an economics consultancy firm for 5 years, advising the EU, UK Government, and other organisations on matters of public policy.
 In particular, I was heavily involved in the EU DG Comp’s evaluation of the Vertical Block Exemptions Regulation, empirically analysing the effects of resale price maintenance in the book sector and, building a theoretical framework to consider the state of competition in the professional business services sector.